Oil & Natural Gas Projects

 Researchers demonstrated the stability of nanoparticles coated with polyethylene glycol (PEG) (which are very effective at generating foam) in high salinity (100,000 ppm) aqueous brine solutions at up to 60° C.

-Very large foam viscosities (~60 cP) with surface-modified nanoparticles using inexpensive fumed silica as the core were achieved.
+Very high foam viscosities (~60 cP) with surface-modified nanoparticles using inexpensive fumed silica as the core were achieved.

 Foam was generated by co-injecting liquid CO2 (ambient temperature, 1800 psia) and an aqueous dispersion of PEG-coated silica nanoparticles from 3M through a fractured sandstone core.
 The effective fracture aperture was 40 microns.
 The viscosity of the mixture of foam, CO2 , and brine ranged from two to five times greaterlarger than the viscosity of the fluids without nanoparticles, depending on the proportions of CO2 and brine.
 This is the first demonstration that foam can be generated by co-injection in a key geometry relevant to field operations, namely, within a fracture.

-The effects of using PEG polymers of different molecular weights as coating in the generation of CO2 foams are being further quantified in terms of the nanoparticle size, CO2 pressure, temperature, foam quality, and the effective shear rate to which the mixture of CO2 and nanoparticle-containing water is subjected.
+The effects of using PEG polymers of different molecular weights as nanoparticle coatings to generate CO2 foams are being further quantified in terms of the nanoparticle size, CO2 pressure, temperature, foam quality, and the effective shear rate to which the mixture of CO2 and nanoparticle-containing water is subjected.
 The research team will continue long-term studies with Wacker silica modified by dichlorodimethylsilane for emulsions of water and CO2.

 Dispersions of nano-milled fly ash with and without surface coating are being studied.
 The foam generation capabilities of various silica nanoparticles having different surface coatings are currently being tested.